The Eastbound Ultralight Compact Enduro Trail Jack

 - as with all Eastbound Alu. products, entirely manufactured in The Netherlands.

-- one of the lightest and definately the smallest (stored) trail jack on the market,
+- one of the lightest and definitely the smallest (stored) trail jack on the market,

 - approx. 22 cm folded and only 145 grams, all inclusive.